 To implement MBSE, engineers use specialized tools and techniques to create and manipulate models of the system.
-These tools include graphical modeling languages such as SysML (Systems Modeling Language), which is a standard modeling language for MBSE, and simulation and analysis tools that enable engineers to validate and optimize the system design.
+These tools include graphical modelling languages such as SysML (Systems Modeling Language), which is a standard modelling language for MBSE, and simulation and analysis tools that enable engineers to validate and optimize the system design.

 MBSE involves several key steps, including: